 In 1961, Peter Mitchell postulated the Chemiosmotic hypothesis.
 It explains the mechanism of ATP synthesis within chloroplast during photosynthesis.
-During photochemical phase or light reaction ATP and NADP are generated.
-These are the key components and used in dark reaction for the production of final product of photosynthesis i.e. sugar molecules.
-Let us see how this ATP and NADPH are generated during light reaction.
+During the photochemical phase or light reaction, ATP and NADP are generated.
+These are the key components and used in the dark reaction for the production of the final product of photosynthesis i.e. sugar molecules.
+Let us see how this ATP and NADPH are generated during the light reaction.

-In plants, during the light reaction photosystems help chlorophyll to absorb light.
+In plants, during the light reaction, photosystems help chlorophyll to absorb light.
 As a result, hydrolysis (splitting of water) takes place and releases electrons and protons.
-The electrons get excited to higher energy level and are transported by electron transport system.
-While protons (hydrogen ions) from stroma starts to accumulate inside the membrane.
+The electrons get excited to higher energy level and are transported by the electron transport system while protons (hydrogen ions) from the stroma starts to accumulate inside the membrane.
 This creates a proton gradient.
-Some protons are used by photosystem I to reduce NAHP+ to NADPH.
-When the proton gradient is collapsed it releases energy and protons are carried out back to stroma via F0, the transmembrane channel of ATP synthase.
-This released energy causes changes in F1 configuration and trigger the ATP synthase to convert ADP to ATP.
+Some protons are used by photosystem I for reduction to NADPH.
+When the proton gradient is collapsed, it releases energy and protons are carried out back to stroma via F0, the transmembrane channel of ATP synthase.
+This released energy causes changes in F1 configuration and triggers the ATP synthase to convert ADP to ATP.